olearybmps/birthdayUserProject/README.md

 # Birthday User Project

-A secure PHP application that allows administrative users to log in and view a table displaying user birthdays and days until birthday.
-The application features secure authentication, birthday calculation, and a simple user interface.
+PHP application that allows administrative users to log in and view a table displaying user birthdays and days until birthdays.
+The application features authentication, birthday calculation, and a simple user interface.

 ## Features